hasanalic/hasanalic/README.md

 <h1 align="center">Hi 👋, I'm Hasan Ali Çalışkan</h1>
 <h4 align="center">I'm a computer engineering student with a passion for software development.
-I specialize in Android Kotlin and I'm also interested in projects related to artificial intelligence, such as image classification.
-I actively share open-source projects on GitHub and strive to create innovative and user-friendly solutions.
-I enjoy collaborating with others.
-Thank you!</h4>
+I develop Android mobile applications with Kotlin, and I am also interested in artificial intelligence projects such as image classification.
+I actively share open-source projects on GitHub and enjoy collaborating with others.</h4>

 - 🌱 I’m currently learning **Kotlin**